bsc-pm/dlb/doc/user_guide/source/how_to_run_lewi.rst

     control the default unnamed barrier.
     e.g.: ``--lewi-barrier-select=default,barrier3``

---lewi-affinity=<any,nearby-first,nearby-only,spread-ifempty>
-    Prioritize resource sharing based on hardware affinity.
+--lewi-affinity=<auto,none,mask,nearby-first,nearby-only,spread-ifempty>
+    Select which affinity policy to use.
+    With ``auto``, DLB will infer the LeWI policy for either classic (no mask support) or LeWI_mask depending on a number of factors.
+    To override the automatic detection, use either ``none`` or ``mask`` to select the respective policy.
+    The tokens ``nearby-first``, ``nearby-only`` and ``spread-ifempty``
+    also enforce mask support with extended policies.
-    ``nearby-first`` will try to assign first resources that share the same socket or NUMA node with the current process. ``nearby-only`` will only assign those near the process. ``spread-ifempty`` will prioritize also nearby resources, and then it will assign CPUS in other sockets or NUMA nodes only if there is no other that can benefit from those.
+    ``nearby-first`` is the default policy when LeWI has mask support and will instruct LeWI to assign resources that share the same socket or NUMA node with the current process first, then the rest.
+    ``nearby-only`` will make LeWI assign only those resources that are near the process.
+    ``spread-ifempty`` will also prioritise nearby resources, but the rest will only be considered if all CPUs in that socket or NUMA node has been lent to DLB.

 --lewi-ompt=<none,{borrow:lend}>
     OMPT option flags for LeWI.
 If OMPT mode is enabled, set when DLB can automatically invoke LeWI functions to lend or borrow CPUs.
-If "none" is set, LeWI will not be invoked automatically.
+If ``none`` is set, LeWI will not be invoked automatically.
-    If "borrow" is set, DLB will try to borrow CPUs in certain situations; typically, before non nested parallel constructs if the OMPT thread manager is omp5 and on each task creation and task switch in other thread managers.
+    If ``borrow`` is set, DLB will try to borrow CPUs in certain situations; typically, before non nested parallel constructs if the OMPT thread manager is omp5 and on each task creation and task switch in other thread managers.
 (This option is the default and should be enough in most of the cases).
-If the flag "lend" is set, DLB will lend all non used CPUs after each non nested parallel construct and task completion on external threads.
+If the flag ``lend`` is set, DLB will lend all non used CPUs after each non nested parallel construct and task completion on external threads.
     Multiple flags can be selected at the same time.